OfficeDev/office-js-docs-pr/docs/excel/pnp-open-in-excel.md

 ### Simplify authentication

 Usually the customer will be authenticated and signed in when working in your web application.
 A best practice is to allow them to stay signed in when they open the document so they are not required to sign in again to use your Office Add-in.
-A good way to handle this is pass a short-lived auth token to the add-in.
+A good way to handle this is pass a short-lived authentication token to the add-in.

-1. Use the OOXML SDK to save the auth token as a custom property in the document.
+1. Use the OOXML SDK to save the authentication token as a custom property in the document.
 1. Read the token from the document when the add-in starts.
-1. The add-in can then connect to your services without requiring any additional auth steps from the customer.
+1. The add-in can then connect to your services without requiring any additional authentication steps from the customer.

+> [!WARNING]
+> Embedding an authentication token in the document poses a security risk where an unauthorized user could obtain the token.
+We recommend you use a short-lived authentication token.
+When the add-in uses the short-lived token, it should immediately request a new authentication token that is not saved in the document.

 ## See also